 Group Projects — See Project Outlines.

 Each group will create contracts with me about their projects.
-The contracts are due Monday, February 8, though each will need to be approved by me & may need to be tweaked before that happens.
+The contracts are due Monday, February 7 (BY NOON), though each will need to be approved by me & may need to be tweaked before that happens.
 Each contract must include:

 - Mission statement (describe project)

-- Include audience and advertising and sustainability model
+- Include audience and advertising and project/data sustainability models

 - Tools planning on using

-- Schedule of milestones (when critical pieces are ready to present)
+- Schedule of milestones (when critical pieces are completed and/or ready to present)

 NOTE: These contracts may be revised as the semester goes on, though only with good reasons and only after a meeting with me.